 The IELTS test is a renowned exam taken by millions of people around the world.
 The British Council offers two versions of the IELTS: the IELTS Academic and General Training.
 Both tests assess a person’s language skills across reading, writing, speaking and listening.

-In this article we’re going to be talking all about the IELTS General, including:
+In this article we’ll explain everything about the IELTS General Training, including:

 The British Council offers two versions of the IELTS: the IELTS Academic and the IELTS General Training.
 Both tests assess a person’s language skills across reading, writing, speaking, listening, however the IELTS Academic is designed for prospective university students.

-The Listening and Speaking tests are the same across both versions of the IELTS, however the content of the Reading and Writing sections is different depending on the version you choose to take.
+The IELTS Listening and IELTS Speaking tests’ formats are the same across both versions of the IELTS, however the content of the Reading and Writing sections is not the same.

 You should select the version of the test you take depending on how you intend to use your test score, however, it’s important to note that the IELTS General is the most widely accepted version of the test.